-Therefore, we undertake the ambitious effort of modernizing and 129 evaluating Java bytecode debloating transformations to account for 130 new Java language features, e.g., dynamic proxy, pluggable anno-131 tation, lambda expression, etc., and quantify the tradeoff between 132 size reduction and debloating safety.
-We augment static reachabil-133 ity analysis with dynamic profiling to handle dynamic language 134 135 features.
-We incorporate a new type dependency analysis to account for a variety of ways to reference types in modern Java, like 136 137 annotations and class literals to ensure type safety after debloat-138 ing.
-We replicate and extend four kinds of debloating transforma-139 tions-method removal, field removal, method inlining, and class hierarchy collapsing into a fully automated, end-to-end debloating 140 framework called JSHRINK.
-JSHRINK allows for the utilization of 141 142 these transformations either individually or en-masse.
+Therefore, we undertake the ambitious effort of modernizing and evaluating Java bytecode debloating transformations and quantify the tradeoff between size reduction and debloating safety.
+We augment static reachability analysis with dynamic profiling to handle new language features, e.g., dynamic proxy, pluggable annotation, lambda expression, etc. We incorporate a new type dependency analysis to account for various ways to reference types, like annotations and class literals, to ensure type safety.
+We extend four kinds of debloating transformations-method removal, field removal, method inlining, and class hierarchy collapsing into a fully automated, end-to-end debloating framework called JSHRINK.

-To effectively evaluate those bytecode transformations, we built 143 an automated infrastructure to construct a benchmark of real-world, 144 popular Java applications.
-We applied a rigorous set of filtering cri-145 teria: (1) reputation score based on the GitHub Star rating system, 146 (2) executable tests, (3) a Maven build script [39], which provides 147 148 a standardized interface for obtaining library dependencies and 149 regression testing, and (4) compatibility with the underlying byte-150 code analysis framework, Soot [61].
-The availability of runnable 151 test cases enables us to examine to what extent the behavior of 152 original software is preserved after debloating via regression testing.
-Currently, the resulting benchmark includes 22 projects with 153 SLOC ranging from 328 to 99,779 and with up to 69 library depen-154 155 dencies.
-We then apply JSHRINK to this benchmark to quantify size reduction, the degree to which test behavior could be preserved, 156 and the impact of Java dynamic language features by answering 157 the following research questions: 158
+To effectively evaluate those bytecode transformations, we built an automated infrastructure to construct a benchmark of real-world, popular Java applications.
+We applied a rigorous set of filtering criteria: (1) reputation score based on the GitHub Star rating system, (2) executable tests, (3) a Maven build script [42], which provides a standardized interface for obtaining library dependencies and regression testing, and (4) compatibility with the underlying bytecode analysis framework, Soot [64].
+The availability of runnable test cases enables us to examine to what extent the behavior of original software is preserved after debloating via regression testing.
+Currently, the resulting benchmark includes 22 projects with SLOC ranging from 328 to 99,779 and with up to 69 library dependencies.
+We then apply JSHRINK to this benchmark to quantify size reduction, the degree to which test behavior could be preserved, and the impact of Java dynamic language features.

-RQ1 How much Java byte code reduction is achievable when applying different kinds of transformations?

-- RQ2 To what extent, does JSHRINK preserve program correctness when debloating software? - RQ3 What are the trade-offs in terms of debloating potential and semantic preservation? - RQ4 How robust is the debloated software to unseen test executions such as new test cases?
+- RQ1 How much Java byte code reduction is achievable when applying different kinds of transformations? - RQ2 To what extent, does JSHRINK preserve program correctness when debloating software? - RQ3 What are the trade-offs in terms of debloating potential and semantic preservation? - RQ4 How robust is the debloated software to unseen test executions such as new test cases?

 JSHRINK reduces a project's size (application and included library dependencies) by up to 46.8% (14.2% on average).
-The method removal component reduces the application by the most (11.0% on average) followed by method inliner (2.1% on average), field removal 172 (1.0% on average), and class hierarchy collapser (0.1% on average).
-173 A hybrid static and dynamic reachability analysis is necessary for improving behavior preservation of debloated software.
-JSHRINK does not break any existing tests for 22 out of 26 Java projects after debloating, while three existing techniques, Jax [58], JRed [28], and ProGuard [4] that rely on pure static analysis preserve behavior for only 9, 11, and 15 projects respectively.
+The method re-moval component reduces the application by the most (11.0% on average) followed by method inliner (2.1% on average), field removal (1.0% on average), and class hierarchy collapser (0.1% on average).
+A hybrid static and dynamic reachability analysis is necessary for improving behavior preservation of debloated software.
+JSHRINK does not break any existing tests for 22 out of 26 Java projects after debloating, while three existing techniques, Jax [61], JRed [30], and ProGuard [6] that rely on pure static analysis preserve behavior for only 9, 11, and 15 projects respectively.
 While this comparison in terms of the number of projects may look marginal, 98% of test failures encountered in Jax (83% for ProGuard) can be actually removed by JSHRINK's enhancements.
 This result implies the effort of handling new language features is absolutely necessary and worthwhile for improving behavior preservation, which justifies the need to address the long-standing debloating problem in the modern context.
 We find that size reduction potential is minimally impacted by this incorporation of dynamic reachability analysis.
-In other words, we only sacrifice size reduction by 2.7% on average, while providing much stronger behavior preservation guarantees.
-In order to achieve 100% behaviour transformation we enable checkpointing-a feature of JSHRINK where transformations are reverted if they are found to break the semantics of a target program.
-Though this stategy incurs marginal losses in size reduction (0.9% on average), we believe checkpointing to be a practical solution for balancing semantic preservation and code size reduction benefits.
+We only sacrifice size reduction by 2.7% on average, while providing much stronger behavior preservation guarantees.
+To achieve 100% behavior transformation, we enable checkpointing-a feature of JSHRINK where transformations are reverted if they are found to break the semantics of a target program.
+Though this strategy incurs marginal losses in size reduction (0.9% on average), we believe checkpointing to be a practical solution for balancing semantic preservation and code size reduction benefits.